 8. Construction of Code

-In the construction of the Code as incorporated in these regulations, words and expressions defined in Section 1 of the Code shall, unless otherwise provided by the Act or these regulations, have the meanings assigned in that Section.
+In the construction of the Code as incorporated in these regulations, words and expressions defined in the NSCV, Part B, Clause 1.8 shall, unless otherwise provided by the Act or these regulations, have the meanings assigned in that clause.

+[Regulation 8 inserted in Gazette 24 Oct 2008 p.
+4673.]

 9. Classification of vessels

 For the purposes of these regulations, vessels shall be classified in the manner provided by clause 6 of Section 1 of the Code.